AnyLog-co/documentation/anylog commands.md

 # File Command

-The ***file*** commands provide the means to operate on file including deleting file, compressing and decompressing files and copying files between member nodes.
+The ***file*** command provides the means to operate on files including deleting files, compressing and decompressing files and copying files between member nodes.

 ## Files operations: